EEB 5310: Conservation Biology

 Meeting time: Tuesdays & Thursdays 2-3:15 pm

 EEB 5310 is a graduate level course on conservation science.
-It is designed to build on the material presented in EEB 2208 (Introduction to Conservation Biology) and I will assume that people have had exposure to similar undergraduate-level material.
+It is designed to build on the material presented in EEB 2208E (Introduction to Conservation Biology) and I will assume that people have had exposure to similar undergraduate-level material.
 My intent is for it to provide useful training for people who want to engage in “real-world” conservation, either as scientists or as practitioners (or both), rather than as simply an advanced science course.
-Many of the scientific methods used in conservation biology are taught in other graduate classes (e.g., EEB 5050, EEB 5301, EEB 5872).
+Many of the scientific methods used in conservation biology are taught in other graduate classes (e.g., EEB 5050, EEB 5301, EEB 5872) and I will try not to duplicate those.

 With this in mind, I have designed the course around a series of questions that I think are central to biodiversity conservation, and the role that science plays in informing conservation practice.
 Each week we will explore one of those questions.
-In the Tuesday session, I will lead with a mixture of presentation and discussion around the topic.
+In the Tuesday session (most weeks), I will lead with a mixture of presentation and discussion around the topic.
 In the Thursday session, students will work on some activity related to the practical application of the material.
 Each week I will also assign several readings that I consider to be important to understanding the development and current state of the field.
 These can be viewed as equivalent to the reading list I would give to a PhD student interested in conservation to read in preparation for a general exam.
 Ideally, these should be read before the Tuesday session; they should definitely be read before the Thursday.

 Grades will be assigned as follows: